button/divvy/README.md

 * Gauges
   * `<prefix>.connections`: Concurrent connections.

-Alternatively if you are using Prometheus, you may specify the `PROMETHEUS_HTTP_PORT` and `PROMETHEUS_METRICS_PATH` environment variables to collect and metrics and allow your Prometheus scraper to query them.
+Alternatively if you are using Prometheus, you may specify the `HTTP_SERVICE_PORT` and `PROMETHEUS_METRICS_PATH` environment variables to collect and metrics and allow your Prometheus scraper to query them.
 The following metrics will be collected:

 * `divvy_tcp_connections_total`: Gauge of current open TCP connections.
 * `divvy_hit_duration_seconds`: Histogram of processing duration for HITs.